 Need some examples?

 Think junk drawer, plus back yard.
 And then sprinkle in some craft bin and mix it with a little garage shelf.
 The beauty of loose parts is that everyone has them.
-Loose parts are things like the tube from a roll of paper towels, acorns, washers, chopsticks, binder clips, sticks, shells, fabric, rope… the list truly is endless.
+Loose parts are things like the tube from a roll of paper towels, acorns, washers, chop sticks, binder clips, sticks, shells, fabric, rope… the list truly is endless.

 What is the benefit of loose parts play?

 There are oodles of great toys out there that foster learning and imagination, but their function is inflexible.
-When kids play with loose parts, they get to use their imaginations!
+When kids play with loose parts, they get to use their imagination!
 They invent and create.

-Take this example: My sons loved the movie Cars (didn’t every little boy?).
+Take this example, my sons loved the movie Cars (didn’t every little boy?).
 They had a Mater the Greater Stunt Set.
 The little toy Mater speeds down a ramp and (if properly lined up) launches into the air and through a plastic ring of fire.
-My guys loved that thing, but every time they played with it, the same thing happened.
+My guys loved that thing, but every time they played with it the same thing happened.
 Mater drove down the ramp and soared through the ring.
 Game over.
 Oh, and the Mater Stunt Set wasn’t cheap.

 Instead, with loose parts play, I could take that same little Mater and a box full of loose parts, which are free, and say, “Boys, what kind of Mater stunt show could we make out of all this stuff?”
 Seriously, I probably wouldn’t see them for the rest of the day.
-And my guess is that Mater would not only do some cool stunts, but he would probably develop superhero powers or get launched into outer space.
+And my guess is that Mater would not only do some cool stunts, he would probably develop super hero powers or get launched into outer space.

-It may not have been called this, but what loose parts play do you remember from your childhood?
+It may have not been called this, but what loose parts play do you remember from your childhood?
 Think you could try it out with your kids?